ACG: Action Coherence Guidance for Flow-based Vision-Language-Action models: Experiments

 Guidance-based methods achieve greater improvements.
 Due to the iterative nature of flow matching models, guidance can steer the model more effectively toward the desired distribution without additional tuning.
 While \mbox{CFG~\cite{ho2022classifier}} strengthens text conditioning, it performs worse than other smoothing-based approaches on manipulation tasks, where coherent action generation is crucial.

 WNG achieves the second-best performance after \method.
 This supports our intuition that steering a flow matching model using a perturbed variant of the original denoising vector field can be effective.
 However, it often exhibits a trade-off between temporal coherence and accuracy: small noise injection fails to sufficiently disrupt temporal structure, whereas large noise injection erodes pretrained knowledge.
-In contrast, \method effectively disrupts temporal coherence without degrading task-relevant knowledge, achieving 4.3 pp improvement over WNG on RoboCasa and 8.8 pp improvement on Three Strawberries.
+In contrast, \method effectively disrupts temporal coherence without degrading task-relevant knowledge, achieving 4.3\% improvement over WNG on RoboCasa and 8.8\% improvement on Three Strawberries.

-Task-wise performance analysis (\Cref{fig:3_exps_taskwise}) further highlights that \method is especially effective on fine-grained manipulation skills, such as button pressing (+23.1 pp) and insertion (+11.8 pp).
+Task-wise performance analysis (\Cref{fig:3_exps_taskwise}) further highlights that \method is especially effective on fine-grained manipulation skills, such as button pressing (+23.1\%) and insertion (+11.8\%).
 These results indicate that action coherence is particularly crucial for fine-grained manipulation tasks.